Skip to main content

 We have provided an itemized school supply list based on grade.
 Parents may opt to purchase supplies directly from the company.
 However, parents may choose to wait to do the purchasing themselves.

 In addition to providing the school supplies itemized on a grade list, parents are periodically asked for monies to cover specific items and/or special events.
 No student will be denied the opportunity to participate in any school activity due to the inability to pay.
-Please contact the Principal should you require any financial assistance.
+Please contact the Principal should you require any financial assistance

 Field Studies and Field Trips: Classes often enjoy educational visits to community facilities which extend and enhance the curriculum.
 While we use school monies or fundraise to cover the costs of such activities wherever possible, there are times when parents are asked to contribute towards the cost of the trip.
 If you choose to have your child not participate in a field study, a suitable program will be provided at the school.

-• Our Kindergarten teachers will buy bulk supplies for Kindergarten students and will be asking for $40 from each family to cover the cost of these supplies.
+Important Notes: Our Kindergarten teachers will buy bulk supplies for Kindergarten students and will be asking for $55 from each family to cover the cost of these supplies.
+Supplies for Grade 1-7 will not exceed $65.

 STUDENT PLACEMENT POLICY